• Skip to main content

 Power gains can vary substantially for different intake manifolds.
 As such, we’ll discuss power gains in the section below and also circle back to horsepower when we discuss specific manifolds.

 Anyway, the factory manifold on the 5.7 HEMI V8 is plastic.
 A 6.1L HEMI manifold is aluminum as with many aftermarket options.
-On a NA engine the plastic manifold is plenty.
+On an NA engine, the plastic manifold is plenty.
 However, you’ll likely want something that’s a bit stronger and flows better if you’re thinking about boost.

-Additionally, 5.7 HEMI intake manifold mods can improve engine sounds and lead to a cleaner looking engine bay.
-That’s all subjective, though, so it might not be much a benefit for some.
+Additionally, intake manifold mods can improve engine sounds and lead to a cleaner-looking engine bay.
+That’s all subjective, though, so it might not be much of a benefit for some.

 *Above power gains are rough estimates for the 6.4L HEMI manifold swap.
-Some manifolds may actually lose a bit of power on the lower-end in favor better top-end gains.
-We will clarify throughout when we discuss specific 5.7 HEMI intake manifolds.
+Some manifolds may actually lose a bit of power on the lower-end in favor of better top-end gains.
+We will clarify throughout when we discuss specific intake manifolds.

 Best 5.7 HEMI Intake Manifold Upgrades